rafaelmartins/blohg/docs/intro.rst

 Pages are composed by "static" content, like an "about me" page.
 They aren't listed on atom feeds or the home.
-Pages can be stored in any directory inside the repository and you need to create the menu manually, inside the template.
+Pages can be stored in any directory inside the repository and you need to create the menu entry manually, inside the template.

 Posts
 ~~~~~